alexander-kastil/az-204/demos/09-event-based-solutions/01-event-grid/demo-02/readme.md

 # Real-time connected Angular Microfrontend using Azure Event Grid and SignalR

-Food orders kitchen Dashboard `food-orders-ui` imlplemented as Angular Microfronend using `@ngrx/component-store`
+[Food orders dashboard](/app/food-orders-dashboard/) `food-orders-ui` imlplemented as Angular Microfronend using `@ngrx/component-store`

+[Food orders dashboard function](/app/food-orders-dashboard-func/) that acts as an endpoint for the event grid topic webhook subscription and communicates with the SignalR service that provides a real time connection to the orders dashboard

 ![architecture](_images/architecture.png)